raffaeldutra/raffaeldutra.github.io/content/page/cv/resume.md

 ##### AGCO Projects
 **Puppet - Configuration Management**
-This project was develop from scratch, since the creation of a functional environment in localhost to developers and operator could recreate the whole infrastructure managed using [Puppet](https://puppet.com), until it get to the environments, like development, staging and production.
+This project was developed from scratch, since the creation of a functional environment in localhost to developers and operator could recreate the whole infrastructure managed using [Puppet](https://puppet.com), until it get to the environments, like development, staging and production.

 Documentation of process, like: